kenjdavidson/jekyll-lagomier/README.md

 me or using a disclaimer or anything silly like that.

 ## Contact
-I'd love to hear from you at [@_swanson][twitter].
 Feel free to open issues if you run into trouble or have suggestions.
 Pull Requests always welcome.

 [j]: http://jekyllrb.com/
 [mds]: http://mdswanson.com